readandprogress/reading.is-a.dev/_posts/Writing/2024-09-30-challenging-myself-to-write-more-hopefully.md

 title: "Challenging Myself to Write More, Hopefully!"
 date: 2024-09-30 18:00:00 -0500
 categories: Writing
-tags: [ challenge, focusing, characters, story, originalwork, habits, productivity, worldbuilding, brainstorming ]
+tags: [ challenge, focusing, characters, story, original-work, habits, productivity, worldbuilding, brainstorming ]
 description: I've been having trouble writing fiction as of late.
 I have this original work that I have been mulling over for a while now and really like to get the first chapter out this year, but all I managed to write was some of the worldbuilding, CVs, and some notes.
 ---
 I've been having trouble writing fiction as of late.
 I have this original work that I have been mulling over for a while now and really like to get the first chapter out this year, but all I managed to write was some of the worldbuilding, CVs, and some notes.